animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-See {data-store-name}'s documentation for more information on {x-data-store-docs}/managing/region_compression/region_compression.html\[Region Compression\].
+See GemFire's documentation for more information on {x-data-store-docs}/managing/region_compression/region_compression.html\[Region Compression\].